Love Is Poison: Production

 The film was in the news for featuring an item number with Bollywood actress Poonam Pandey.
-The film also received media attention when actor Rajesh died during the shooting of this film.
+The film also received media attention when actor "Jungle Jackie" Rajesh died during the shooting of this film.

 Soundtrack

 The music was composed by Sai Kiran and released under the label of Anand Audio video.
 The audio launch was held in tribute to Balle Rajesh.